tetratelabs/tetrate-tech-talks/docs/episode8/demo/index.md

     ```

-## Install Istio et al

-The main instructions to [install Primary-Remote](https://istio.io/latest/docs/setup/install/multicluster/primary-remote/) provide the next steps:
+## Construct the mesh

+The document [Install Primary-Remote](https://istio.io/latest/docs/setup/install/multicluster/primary-remote/) details the steps for constructing this mesh, which entails:

 1. Install Istio on the primary cluster
 1. Configure the east-west gateway
-1. Expose istiod
+1. Expose istiod to the remote cluster
-1. Enable API server access to the remote cluster
+1. Enable Kube API server access in the remote cluster
 1. Install Istio on the remote cluster

+The [topology diagram](https://istio.io/latest/docs/setup/install/multicluster/primary-remote/arch.svg) will serve as a supporting reference as we build out the mesh.

-Below is the adaptation of those steps to the specific cluster names used in this exercise.
+Below is the adaptation of the steps to the specific cluster names used in this exercise.

 ## Steps